Providing Information about Pediatric Uses of Medical Devices - Guidance for Industry and Food and Drug Administration Staff

 2 Prevalence is defined as the number of all pediatric subjects that suffer from the disease or condition that the device is intended to treat, diagnose, or cure at the time of the report submission.

 Section 515A(a)(3) of the FD&C Act requires the Secretary of Health and Human Services to submit to the Committee on Health, Education, Labor and Pensions of the Senate and the Committee on Energy and Commerce of the House of Representatives an annual report that includes, among other information, the number of devices approved in the year preceding the year in which the report is submitted, for which there is a pediatric subpopulation that suffers from the disease or condition that the device is intended to treat, diagnose, or cure.
-FDA will provide the 515A pediatric device use information submissions in this annual report to Congress.
+FDA will use the 515A pediatric device use information included in regulatory submissions to identify devices that should be included in this annual report to Congress.

-In addition, information about pediatric populations that suffer from the disease or condition may warrant limitations or even warnings or contraindications against use in pediatric populations if there is a potential for harm from off-label use in such populations.
+In addition, information about pediatric populations that suffer from the disease or condition may warrant limitations or even warnings or contraindications against use in pediatric populations if available evidence suggests there is a potential for harm from off-label use in such populations.

 Ultimately, FDA would like to use this data to determine unmet pediatric needs in medical device development.
 Once unmet needs are identified, FDA will be better able to coordinate efforts of stakeholders, device manufacturers and FDA staff to promote new device development and proper labeling of existing medical devices for pediatric use.